Second French Plan for Open Science

 - Reduce publication bias, which is the tendency to only publish studies that obtain positive results, to the detriment of inconclusive or negative findings.

-- Propose modifications to the national, European and international rules in order to make it obligatory to declare all prospective individual biology-health data collections, whether this entails clinical trials (including non-drug trials) or observational studies.
+- Propose modifications to the national, European and international rules in order to make it obligatory to declare all individual patient data sets, whether this entails clinical trials (including non-drug trials) or observational studies.

-- Develop a declaration portal that is interoperable with the European and international schemes, by reducing the administrative burden through a single declaration.
-This portal will encourage data sharing statements, data reuse and the publication of negative results.
+- Develop a declaration portal that is interoperable with the European and international schemes, by reducing the administrative burden on research through a single declaration.
+This portal will encourage and facilitate data sharing statements, data reuse and the publication of negative results.

 - Under the Plan France Médecine Génomique 2025 (French Plan for Genomic Medicine), introduce a tool to collect, process and use large volumes of data (DCA – Data Collector and Analyser) to serve healthcare and research.